alibaba/innodb-java-reader/README.md

 [![javadoc](https://javadoc.io/badge2/com.alibaba/innodb-java-reader/javadoc.svg)](https://javadoc.io/doc/com.alibaba/innodb-java-reader)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 innodb-java-reader is a java implementation to access MySQL InnoDB storage engine file directly.
 With the library or command-line tool, it provides some basic read-only features like examining pages, looking up record by primary key and generating page heatmap by LSN or filling rate.
 This project is useful for prototyping and learning MySQL.
+Moreover, this can be a tool to dump table data by offloading from MySQL process under some conditions.

 [1.
 Background](#1-background)